 Applying for a Commercial Activity Permit

-To conduct commercial activities in national parks, recreation areas and forests, you must apply for a Commercial Activity Permit (CAP).
+To conduct commercial activities in national parks, conservation parks, resources reserves, recreation areas and forests, you must apply and be approved for a Commercial Activity Permit (CAP).

-You can apply for a CAP for a period of up to 3 months, 1 year, 2 years or 3 years.
+You can apply for a CAP for a term of up to 3 months, 1 year, 2 years or 3 years.

 You must submit the CAP application form and fees to the Queensland Parks and Wildlife Service (QPWS).

-You can use a single application form even if you are planning to operate in more than one national park, recreation area or forest.
+You can use a single application form even if you plan to operate in more than 1 national park, conservation park, resources reserve, recreation area or forest.

 Before you apply